Joe’s Blog: Tracking two strong systems (THU-3/30)

 Storm #1

-This has been tracked for days while it’s meandered off the coast of CA. Now it’s come ashore and will be reorganizing across the central Rockies today and coming into the Plains tomorrow.
+This has been tracked for days while it’s meandered off the coast of California.
+Now it’s come ashore and will be reorganizing across the central Rockies today and coming into the Plains tomorrow.

-This moisture will take the form of lower clouds that will be expending northwards later this morning into this afternoon…so it may be pretty gray this afternoon for 1st Pitch out at the K.
+This moisture will take the form of lower clouds that will be expending northwards later this morning into this afternoon… so it may be pretty gray this afternoon for first pitch out at The K.

 You can see the lower clouds down towards OK this morning especially.